2009–10 Liga Nacional de Básquet season

 The 2009–10 Liga Nacional de Básquet season was the 26th season of the top professional basketball league in Argentina.
 The regular season started on 7 October 2009.
 Peñarol won their second title, defeating Atenas in the finals.

 Promotions and relegations

 Torneo Nacional de Ascenso Champions from the previous season La Unión and runners-up Unión de Sunchales were promoted, occupying the berths left by Ben Hur and Monte Hermoso.
-Central Enterriano, also from the second-tier tournament, traded places with Independiente de Neuquén, who had to sell their berth due to financial difficulties.
+Central Entrerriano, also from the second-tier tournament, traded places with Independiente de Neuquén, who had to sell their berth due to financial difficulties.